Winter Outdoors Series

 BPL is offering a series of winter outdoor events at various Maine state parks, featuring activities like ice skating, snowshoeing, cross-country skiing, sledding, and nature walks, along with free equipment rentals and warming areas with hot drinks.
 Events are open to all ages, with special park admission fees, and some locations also offer food, displays, and educational programs.

 Learn from Maine’s BPL about the best places to explore, who knows maybe they’ll be near your school!
-You can rent snowshoes through Maine Gear Share (ask Sam about scholarship opportunities).
+You can rent snowshoes through Maine Gear Share (ask Teens to Trails about scholarship opportunities).
 The 2025 snowshoe and cross-country FREE ski trailer location details to be announced.
-Here are 2024 trailer details to give you an idea.
+Here are 2025 trailer details to give you an idea.

 The Maine Play Book